Rack railway: Lamella

 The Lamella system (also known as the Von Roll system) was developed by the Von Roll company after the rolled steel rails used in the Strub system became unavailable.
 It is formed from a single blade cut in a similar shape to the Abt system, but typically wider than a single Abt bar.
 The Lamella rack can be used by locomotives designed for use on the Riggenbach or the Strub systems, so long as the safety-jaws that were a feature of the original Strub system are not used.
-Some railways use racks from multiple systems; for example, the St. Gallen Gais Appenzell Railway in Switzerland has sections of Riggenbach, Strub, and Lamella rack.
+Some railways use racks from multiple systems; for example, the St. Gallen Gais Appenzell Railway in Switzerland had, until 2018 (opening of the Ruckhalde tunnel avoiding rack), sections of Riggenbach, Strub, and Lamella rack.
 Most of the rack railways built from the late 20th century onwards have used the Lamella system.